Jeramie Richardson

-Jeramie Richardson (born December 6, 1983) is a professional American football fullback who is currently a free agent.
-He played collegic ball at Angelo State University.
+Jeramie Richardson (born December 6, 1983) is an American former professional football fullback who played in the Arena Football League (AFL).
+He played college football at Angelo State University.

 Professional career

 San Angelo Stampede Express

-In 2010, he was a member of the San Angelo Stampede Express of the Indoor Football League.
+In 2010, he was a member of the San Angelo Stampede Express of the Indoor Football League (IFL).

 Utah Blaze

 In 2011, he was a member of the Utah Blaze.

 West Texas Roughnecks

 West Texas Roughnecks where he was named second team All-IFL.

-Cleveland Gladiators
+Cleveland Gladiators (first stint)

 In 2012, he was a member of the Cleveland Gladiators.

 Orlando Predators

 Richardson was assigned to the Orlando Predators in 2013, but he reassigned after the Predators 0–5 start.

 New Orleans VooDoo

 Richardson was assigned to the New Orleans VooDoo before Week 6 of the 2013 season.

 San Antonio Talons

 Richardson was assigned to the San Antonio Talons on January 30, 2014.

-Cleveland Gladiators
+Cleveland Gladiators (second stint)

-Richardson was assigned to the Cleveland Gladiators on March 21.
+Richardson was assigned to the Gladiators on March 21.
 2015.
 On November 6, 2015, Richardson was placed on reassignment.